yahshun/Agility-2020-Access-102-Access-Building-Blocks/docs/Lab_Guide/labinfo.rst

 performing lab tasks, we have provided some resources and basic setup ahead of time.
 These are:

--  Cloud-based lab environment complete with Jump Host, Virtual BIG-IP and Lab Server
+-  Cloud-based lab environment complete with a Windows Server 2016 Jump Host, two Virtual BIG-IP systems, a Windows Server 2016 Domain Controller, a Centos 7 server running NGINX, an Ubuntu 16.04 server running Radius, and a Windows Server 2016 Server running IIS.

--  Duplicate Lab environments for each student for improved collaboration

--  The Virtual BIG-IP has been pre-licensed and provisioned with Access Policy Manager (APM)
+-  Two Virtual BIG-IP systems have been have been pre-licensed and provisioned with Access Policy Manager (APM); however, for this lab we will only be using big-ip1.f5lab.local.

 -  Pre-staged configurations to speed up lab time, reducing repetitive tasks to focus on key learning elements.